 Make sure to get dry roasted or raw, unsalted nuts.
 If they aren't labeled "dry roasted" or "raw", they likely have been roasted in vegetable oils and covered in processed salt.
 Not quite what we're going for.

 Making nut butter yourself will save you money.
 Here are some price comparisons for nuts and nut butters.
 Click on the links to see more about the item.
-Keep in mind, your local store might have a better price.

 - Raw, unsalted almonds: $6/lb, Almond butter: $8.71/lb